LDY681/CITS5503-labs/CITS5503_Template_Labs1-5.md

     file_body = cipher.nonce + tag + cipher_text
 ```

-- For the decryption part, we need to first split **nonce, tag, and ciphertext** from the file in this exact order into a single byte sequence (`file_body`). **nonce** is a unique value generated to make sure the resulting ciphertext will be different and avoid similar issue to **Hash Collision**.
+- For the decryption part, we need to first split **nonce, tag, and ciphertext** from the **file_body**. _Nonce_ is the first 16 bytes of the string, _tag_ is the next 16 bytes and theremaining part of the file content, starting from byte 32 onward. file in this exact order into a single byte sequence (`file_body`). **nonce** is a unique value generated to make sure the resulting ciphertext will be different and avoid similar issue to **Hash Collision**.
 ```
     # Parse the nonce, tag, and the ciphertext from the file content
     nonce = file_body[:16]  # 16 bytes for the nonce